Screenshot from our test of Polytoria, showing the Places overview with “Polygrove” at the top, plus search bar, genres, and a download button.

 If it stutters: turn down effects before giving up

 Some Places are heavier than others.
-In our test, “micro-stutter” was often fixed by nudging graphics down a bit before blaming your PC.
+In our test, micro-stutter was often fixed by dialing back graphics a bit before blaming your PC.

-Stick to official logins and avoid “free items” bait
+Stick to official logins and avoid “free items” tricks

 Frequently asked questions about Polytoria